2015 #EventTech Trends

 Networking is a major part of events.
 NFC can help attendees to create these relationships by instant social sharing.
 Some NFC technologies like iBeacons include LinkedIn integration, which allows attendees to find new professional connections on social media.

-Despite the shortcomings of Google glass technology, the investment and innovation being made in the area of virtual reality means that sooner or later someone is going to get it right.
+Despite the shortcomings of Google glass technology, the investment and innovation being made in the area of virtual reality mean that sooner or later someone is going to get it right.

 Similar to NFC, wearables offer opportunities to collect usable data, including audience demographics and attendance tracking.
 Wearables will excel at event gamification.
 Activities like scavenger hunts and golden ticket competitions can really improve audience interaction.